backstage/backstage/docs/cli/commands.md

 Scope: `any`

-This should be added as `scripts.postpack` in all packages.return.
+This should be added as `scripts.postpack` in all packages.
 It restores `package.json` to what it looked like before calling the `prepack` command.

 ```text